 The product is practical and easy to use.
 The product is in powder form and is to be dissolved in hot (not boiling) water and consumed immediately.
 The benefit of the presentation of the Maxigesic® Cold & Flu Hot Drink Double Strength product is that it would allow the consumer to receive the same dose of active ingredients in a single sachet as they would if they were consuming a full dose of either the approved fixed dose combination Maxigesic® tablets (500/150) or the maximum two sachets per dose of Maxigesic® Cold & Flu Hot Drink which is currently under evaluation.
 The Maxigesic® Cold & Flu Hot Drink Double Strength label clearly states that this product is 'Double Strength' and that only one sachet is required per dose.
-Consumers are accustomed to seeing higher strength formulation in the pharmacy therefore the presentation of the product will be suitable for self-selection as a Pharmacy Only medicine.
+Consumers are accustomed to being able to obtain higher strength formulation in the pharmacy therefore the presentation of the product will be suitable for a pharmacist proposed selection as a Pharmacist Only medicine.